Quick summary of multiverse ideas

 Although the interior of the “bubbles” is less bright, so that they are also called voids, there are galaxies inside them, including our Local Group.

 Assuming the validity of the Cosmological Principle, that the distribution of objects in the universe is homogeneous and isotropic (the same everywhere and in every direction), the equations of GR have different solutions for the geometry of the universe.
 These solutions correspond to three possible sorts of curvatures of the universe (in the GR sense).

 The geometry depends on a parameter called the critical density of the universe, ρcrit.
 One often refers to Ω0, the ratio of the observed density to the critical density, .

 For Ω0 >= (greater than or equal to) 1, space is infinite.
 If space is infinite now, it always has been, including at the Big Bang.
 That was indeed the universe in a grain of sand!

 It is now thought that the universe is composed of three sorts of matter and energy.

-Dark matter must be composed of something which interacts only weakly with ordinary matter and is not visible to us, but its composition is still unknown.
+Dark matter must be composed of something which interacts only weakly with ordinary matter and is not visible to us.
+Other than that, its composition is still unknown.
 It may be non-baryonic matter left over from the Big Bang.
 Hypothetical dark-matter particles are referred to as WIMPs, Weakly Interacting Massive Particles.
-Recent studies suggest several types of such particles.3)Astronomers Measure the Density of Dark Matter in Galaxy Clusters.
+Recent studies suggest several types of such particles.3Astronomers Measure the Density of Dark Matter in Galaxy Clusters.
 SciTechDaily.
 Dark matter constitutes 24% of the energy density of the universe.